Medin Memeti

-Medin Memeti (/sq/; born 20 June 2007) is an Albanian Australian professional soccer player who plays as a striker for Melbourne City FC in the A-League Men.
+Medin Memeti (/sq/; born 20 June 2007) is an Albanian Australian professional soccer player who plays as a striker for Melbourne City in the A-League Men.

 Club career

 Memeti progressed through the Melbourne City Academy and signed a three-year professional contract with the club ahead of the 2024–25 season, with an option for a further year.
+He made his professional debut at 17 coming on as a substitute on 4 November 2024 against Western United.
+In the next match, he scored and assisted in a 5–0 win over Perth Glory on 10 November.

+Memeti than scored on his 2025–26 AFC Champions League Elite debut against Malaysian club Johor Darul Ta'zim on 25 November 2025 in a 2–0 win.

 International career

 Memeti was part of the Australia under-20's successful campaign at the 2025 AFC U-20 Asian Cup, where Australia clinched their first major youth title since joining the AFC, overcoming three-time winners Saudi Arabia on penalties.
 Memeti scored a goal in their group stage match against China.

+Personal life

+Memeti's parents are ethnic Albanians from Bitola.